20akshaybraj/autostart-Raspberrypi/README.md

-# autostart-Raspberrypi
+# Autostart a Python Script on Booting a Raspberry Pi
-Autostart a Python Script on Booting a Raspberry Pi
+This repository provides a comprehensive guide on how to automatically run a Python script when a Raspberry Pi boots up.
+Automating the execution of a Python script on boot is a common requirement for projects involving Raspberry Pi.
+Whether you're developing a home automation system, a monitoring tool, or any other application, ensuring your script runs on boot can enhance reliability and reduce manual intervention.